chubbychang914/chubbychang914/README.md

 ## 🕹️ About me
 <p>
-Hey there👋 My name is Johnny and I'm a frontend developer with a passion to create clean and maintainable code.
+Hey there 👋 My name is Johnny and I'm a frontend developer with a passion to create clean and maintainable code.
 I am eager to learn from experienced team members and expand my skills and knowledge in web development while contributing to collaborative projects.
 </p>